IntelliTect/Coalesce/docs/topics/security.md

 ### Custom Methods and Services

-For [Custom Methods](/modeling/model-components/methods.md) and [Services](/modeling/model-types/services.md), perform your own validation and return errors when validation fails.
+For [Custom Methods](/modeling/model-components/methods.md) and [Services](/modeling/model-types/services.md), you can perform your own custom validation and return errors when validation fails.
+You can also use [attribute based validation](#attribute-validation).
 Custom methods that need to return errors to the client are recommended to wrap their return type in an `ItemResult<T>`, allowing errors to be received and handled elegantly by your Coalesce Typescript code.

 ``` c#
 public class Employee